Rubus ellipticus: Ecology

-The Himalayan raspberry can also support large populations of Drosophila, or fruit flies, from its rotting fruit, and its fruits are also consumed by elephants.
+The Himalayan raspberry can support large populations of Drosophila, or fruit flies, from its rotting fruit.
+The fruit is consumed by Asian elephants.

 Invasiveness

-Rubus ellipticus is listed in the IUCN Invasive Species Specialist Group database as an Invasive species, one of the World's 100 worst invasive species.
+Rubus ellipticus is listed in the IUCN Invasive Species Specialist Group database as an Invasive species, one of the world's 100 worst invasive species.
+It has been introduced into; Ecuador, Jamaica, Java, Malawi, Mozambique, New South Wales, Queensland (both in Australia) and Tanzania.
 It was first introduced in 1961 in Hawaii as an edible fruit and as an ornamental plant.

-The yellow Himalayan raspberry poses a threat to native communities because it forms thick, impenetrable thickets, and competes with the native Hawaiian raspberry.
-Abandoned farms and lands disturbed by feral pig populations are also susceptible to invasion.
-Its ability to grow tall due to its stout stems is also a threat because of its ability to establish itself within the tree canopy.
-The yellow Himalayan raspberry is also a threat to native flora because it can outcompete other plants.
-More specifically, it has higher photosynthetic rates, has higher Nitrogen Fixation rates, and therefore a higher photosynthetic nitrogen use efficiency (or PNUE).
+The yellow Himalayan raspberry poses a threat to native communities because it forms thick, impenetrable thickets, and competes with the native Rubus hawaiensis (Hawaiian raspberry).
+Abandoned farms and lands disturbed by feral pig populations are susceptible to invasion.
+It grows tall due to its stout stems which is a threat because of its ability to establish itself within the tree canopy.
+The yellow Himalayan raspberry is a threat to native flora because it can outcompete other plants.
+More specifically, it has higher photosynthetic rates, higher nitrogen fixation rates, and therefore a higher photosynthetic nitrogen use efficiency (or PNUE).

 The yellow Himalayan raspberry is currently only invasive on Hawaii.
 It is considered a noxious weed by the National Park Service and the Hawaiian Department of Agriculture.

 Control strategies

 Due to its limited range, the golden Himalayan raspberry has been contained to a few stations on Hawaii.
 Any new populations are to be eliminated as quickly as possible.
-Control practices at Hawaii Volcanoes National Park has shown that simply identifying and removing the shrub can help dramatically reduce its invasive impact.
+Control practices at Hawaii Volcanoes National Park have shown that simply identifying and removing the shrub can help dramatically reduce its invasive impact.

-To fully eliminate a yellow Himalayan raspberry shrub, its roots systems must be pulled out.
+To eliminate a yellow Himalayan raspberry shrub, its root systems must be pulled out.
 The shrub shoots out roots deep underground after a fire or cutting.
 Fire can be applied to the roots if the shrub has been removed by physical means.
-Herbicide, such as Roundup, a common pesticide, can also be used in containing the shrub.
+Herbicides such as glyphosate can be used in containing the shrub.

-Other uses
+Uses

-Nepal farmers have had limited success in harvesting and fermenting the aiselu fruit to produce a fruit wine.
+Nepali farmers have had limited success in harvesting and fermenting the aiselu fruit to produce a fruit wine.
 In Sikkim, its roots are used to treat stomach pain and headaches, and its fruits are used to treat indigestion.